ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Policies

-This specification establishes the "ACE Groupcomm Policies" IANA Registry.
-The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+This specification establishes the "ACE Groupcomm Policies" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

-The columns of this Registry are:
+The columns of this registry are:

 * Name: The name of the group communication policy.